-- The future trading prospects of the group. - The future impacts of COVID-19 and associated Government measures
+- The future trading prospects of the company. - The future impacts of COVID-19 and associated Government measures may be required to realise their assets and extinguish their liabilities other than in the normal course of business and at amounts different from those stated in the financial report.

-If the company is unable to achieve successful outcomes in relation to the above matters, significant uncertainty would exist as to the ability of the company to continue as a going concern and therefore, they may be required to realise their assets and extinguish their liabilities other than in the normal course of business and at amounts different from those stated in the financial report.
+If the company is unable to achieve successful outcomes in relation to the above matters, significant uncertainty would exist as to the ability of the company to continue as a going concern and therefore, they